curl/curl/docs/CODE_REVIEW.md

 ## Code style

 Most code style nits are detected by checksrc but not all.
-Only leave remarks on style deviation once checksrc doesn't find anymore.
+Only leave remarks on style deviation once checksrc does not find anymore.

-Minor nits from fresh submitters can also be handled by the maintainer when merging, in case it seems like the submitter isn't clear on what to do.
+Minor nits from fresh submitters can also be handled by the maintainer when merging, in case it seems like the submitter is not clear on what to do.
 We want to make the process fun and exciting for new contributors.

 ## Encourage consistency